Q0k0LaTe/Fortune-Teller/README.md

 - Special thanks to all the mystical forces that inspired this project
 - Fonts provided by Google Fonts
 - Icons and design inspiration from various mystical sources
+- Audio elements created with assistance from AI tools